mattia-3rne/Polynomial-Function-Approximation-via-Taylor-Series/README.md

 ## 📊 Project Overview

-The goal of this project is to demonstrate **Taylor's Theorem** by implementing a symbolic approximation engine from scratch.
-This implementation proves that complex, non-polynomial functions can be expressed as infinite polynomials.
+The goal of this project is to demonstrate **Taylor's Theorem** by implementing an approximation engine, which proves that complex, non-polynomial functions can be expressed as infinite polynomials.

 This project uses Calculus to derive the exact polynomial construction of a function based on its behavior at a single point.
 It visualizes how adding higher-degree terms converges the approximation to the target function.